InfamousMusicify/Thermodynamic/README.md

 __Warnings and more info:__

-    * Azide will melt thru bedrock and a few other things near the center of the blast.

     * When using /trigger thermodynamic click the desired setting, a msg will pop up, click the new msg to edit the setting.
       You have 60 seconds to edit a setting before it switches back to choosing a setting.
     * Each Armorstand will be killed after 5 minutes for performance and stopping certain edge case bugs.

+    * Quick Mine:
+      Hot Bombs:    Melts thru bedrock and a few other things near the center of the blast.
+                    Blows away dirt and dust and "weaker" blocks.
+      Cold Bombs:   Freeze netherrack and nether type stuff near center of the blasts.

     * Bombs placed at the bottom or top of the world at world limit might fail to trigger.  cant detect magma, cmds fail.
       If it does trigger and you are within 9 blocks of the void, some of the fill commands might fail and you might waste some ammo...